Everest Base Camp helicopter-5 Days

 ONLINE TRIP BRIEFING

 This is like our first coffee before the trip, but online!
 This online meeting is our chance to show you everything that will happen on the trip.
-We'll talk about everything from what gear to bring to what each day on the route will be like and how it will feel, and we'll answer any questions you have.
+We'll discuss the gear to bring, what each day on the route will be like, and answer any questions you have.
 After you book, we'll send you an email with a couple of times when we can talk.
 We'll set up the meeting after the booking process is completed.
 Also, our trek itinerary does not include your hotel stay in Kathmandu.
-So while in the online meeting, please let us know your preferences, budget, and standard of the hotel you would like to stay in in Kathmandu.
+During the online meeting, please share your preferences, budget, and the standard of the hotel you would like to stay at in Kathmandu.
 We will arrange it for you accordingly.

 LUKLA FLIGHT INFORMATION